Home

 Bill and Clara Minerd

 Son William Mullen "Bill" Minerd II (1943-2010) was born in 1943.
-He was married twice.
-He and his first wife, Anita (Nicholas) Minerd, had two children -- April Leytem and Todd Minerd.
-Residing in La Fayette and Elbridge, NY, Bill served for many years with the State University of New York, Health Science Center, becoming Dean of the Office of Continuing Education.
+He was a graduate of the Griffith Institute and Central school in Springville, NY.
+He went on to employment at Good Shepherd Hospital in Syracuse, where he conducted medical research.
+As of 1963, he also took evening classes at Community College in Syracuse.
+William was married twice.
+In 1963/1964. he first entered into marriage with Anita Nicholas ? - ? ), daughter of John I. Nicholas of Rahway Avenue in Springville.
+Anita was an alumna of Benedictine Academy and at the time of marriage was in her second year of study at the School of Nursing at Syracuse University and a member of the Alpha Chapter of Alpha Gamma Delta Sorority.
+The couple went on to produce two children together -- April Leytem and Todd Minerd.
+Residing in La Fayette and Elbridge, NY, William served for many years with the State University of New York, Health Science Center, becoming Dean of the Office of Continuing Education.
 He also was president of the New York State Forest Owners Association, and is said to have "read the Scientific American from cover to cover" and "enjoyed making furniture," said Syracuse.com.
-Retiring in 1998, Bill and his second wife Clara moved to Venice, FL, where he was president of the Community Associations Institute in Sarasota County.
-He passed away suddenly of a heart attack on Aug.
+In November 1965, he founded a small business, American Hobby Shop, as announced in the Buffalo News.
+The first marriage ended in divorce.
+William's second bride was Clara ( ? - ? ).
+Retiring in 1998, he and Clara relocated to Venice, FL.
+There, he was president of the Community Associations Institute in Sarasota County.
+He and Clara attended the 1999 W.M.
+Minerd Reunion, held in Somerset, PA, where they met the founder of this website.
+Sadly, William passed away suddenly of a heart attack on Aug.
 22, 2010, in Venice.
-Bill and Clara are seen here at the 1999 W.M.
-Minerd Reunion, held in Somerset, PA.
+In an obituary in the Syracuse Post-Standard, the family requested that any memorial contributions be made to the Venice Art Center.

 Son Jon Joseph Minerd (1946-2021) was born on Feb.
 27, 1946 in Hatboro, PA.
 He married Marion "Jean" Stevens ( ? - ? ).
 The couple were the parents of Jessica Minerd-Massey, Shawn Minerd and Alicia Zwieg.
 Jon amassed more than 27 years of work experience as a technical specialist in the fields of electrical and hydraulic closed loop control.
 Although he worked primarily in upstate New York, at one time he was transferred to the Pittsburgh region and got to know the founder of this website.
 Jon also attended the 2003 National Minerd-Minard-Miner-Minor Reunion.
 In time he and Jean divorced.
 His final residence was in Edgewater, FL, where he moved to help provide necessities of life for his disabled daughter Jessica.
 He died in a hospice environment at the age of 74 on Jan.
 9, 2021.
 His obituary in the Buffalo News remarked that he would be missed for his "love of adventure, laugh, and smile."
 Jean has made her residence in New Smyrna Beach, FL.